atv98/GATECeR/README.md

 ## Overview

 Software control of a thermo-electric cooler (TEC), also know as a Peltier device, to maintain a desired temperature.
 A temperature sensor provides input to determine a variable power output level to the TEC to maintain the set temperature.
-The TEC draws far more power than the Arduino controller board can output and is connected via a MOSFET power controller (could use a H-Bridge, or similar circuit, with sufficent amperage handling).
+The TEC draws far more power than the Arduino controller board can output and is connected via a MOSFET power controller.
 Temperature readings and power levels are displayed on an LCD screen for ease of use.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/60458206/80570445-c7657100-89c8-11ea-81e0-abb09efcbe2e.jpg" width="600" height="450">
 </p>